Mark Trueman and Conor Sellars’ side are back in action at the Utilita Energy Stadium - hosting Oldham Athletic in Sky Bet League Two.

 McAleny is a product of the Everton academy and made three appearances with the Toffees before loan spells with six different EFL clubs - including Cardiff City, Charlton Athletic and Wigan Athletic.

-The striker has played in 12 of Oldham’s 16 Sky Bet League Two fixtures this season and scored the Latics’ first in a 2-1 win in the Emirates FA Cup at the Utilita Energy Stadium last month.
+The 28-year-old striker has played in 29 of Oldham’s 35 Sky Bet League Two fixtures this season and scored the Latics’ first in a 2-1 win in the Emirates FA Cup at the Utilita Energy Stadium in December.

-While at Old Trafford, the 23-year-old made loan appearances for Wolverhampton Wanderers, Leeds United, Scunthorpe United and Tranmere Rovers and Oldham Athletic, before signing a permanent deal with Latics this year.
+While at Old Trafford, the 24-year-old made loan appearances for Wolverhampton Wanderers, Leeds United, Scunthorpe United and Tranmere Rovers as well as the Latics, before signing a permanent deal with Latics last summer.

-Carl Piergianni signed for the Latics from Salford City in January 2020 - and has started 13 league matches for the Lancashire side this season.
+Carl Piergianni signed for the Latics from Salford City in January 2020 - and has made 45 appearances for the Lancashire side so far.

 The experienced defender came through the Peterborough United academy and has represented nine different clubs including Altrincham, Stockport County and Boston United.